1 Peter 5:1

 (b) The mighty hand of God.
 When we submit to spouses, bosses, and one another in love (1 Pet.
 2:18, 3:8, 5:5), we are submitting to the Lord of all.
 This is particularly true if the person we are submitting to is unreasonable.
 In the natural, they may not deserve our love.
 But we love them anyway and we pray for them because God loves them and his love burns in our hearts.

 (c) He may exalt you at the proper time.
-True promotion comes from the Lord and it comes in the Lord’s timing.
+True promotion comes from the Lord and it comes in his good timing.

 1 Peter 5:7